 - Property damage.
 If elements such as snow, hail, wind, or fire damage your property, you may be able to get compensation for it.

-You’ll also want to require your tenants to have an insurance prior to lease signing as well.
+You’ll also want to require prospective tenants to have renters insurance prior to lease signing as well.
 A renter's insurance policy helps to protect tenant belongings against damage caused by fire and theft, for example.

 The last thing you want as a landlord is to scramble to locate emails or paperwork when looking for something.
 That can be a recipe for constant headache.

 To keep things organized, create a digital paper trail, archive all events and paperwork, and consider hiring an accountant.
+Keep your communication with tenants in writing and consider sending move-out letters.
 There is also plenty of effective property management software available to help you manage your property.

 The Bottom Line